Perkedel Jagung: Easy and Yummy Indonesian Sweetcorn Fritters

 I promise you it’s so easy to make.
 And it’ll give you yummy sweetcorn fritters that you and your loved ones will enjoy.

-A warning though, when you do make them, I suggest you hide some of them for yourself before everybody gets their hands on those tasty fritters.
+A warning, though, when you do make them, I suggest you hide some of them for yourself before everybody gets their hands on those tasty fritters.
 Otherwise, there won’t be anything left for you by the time you finish making them.

 Sweetcorn fritters on a white hexagon plate.

-What You Need To Make Sweetcorn Fritters
+What You Need to Make Sweetcorn Fritters

 There are only 7 items you need to make the corn fritters.